suhelarmankhan/java-learning-code-notes/README.md

 ```
 System.out.println("Welcome to you!😊")
 ```
 ## I made these notes while learning Java.
-Here is the code of Java basic and Object Oriented Programming. ##
+Here is the code of Java basic and Object Oriented Programming.
+If you need you can use the code here. ##

 </br>